obscrivn/RBootcamp/chapter1.md

 ---
 title       : Day 1
-description : Intro to R Practice (from https://www.datacamp.com/courses/free-introduction-to-r)
+description : Intro to R Practice (modified from https://www.datacamp.com/courses/free-introduction-to-r) instructors : Olga Scrivner, Jefferson Davis attachments : slides_link :
 --- type:NormalExercise xp:100 skills:1 key:1f9a0ebdf7
 ## How it works

-In the editor on the right you should type R code to solve the exercises.
-When you hit the 'Submit Answer' button, every line of code is interpreted and executed by R and you get a message whether or not your code was correct.
-The output of your R code is shown in the console in the lower right corner.
+*Item 1 In the editor on the right you should type R code to solve the exercises.
+*Item 2 When you hit the 'Submit Answer' button, every line of code is interpreted and executed by R and you get a message whether or not your code was correct.
+*Item 3 The output of your R code is shown in the console in the lower right corner.

 R makes use of the `#` sign to add comments, so that you and others can understand what the R code is about.
 Just like Twitter!
 Comments are not run as R code, so they will not influence your result.
 For example, _Calculate 3 + 4_ in the editor on the right is a comment.